Farmers - How the Scheme Works

 3) Upon becoming a member, farmers will receive a list of all the approved collectors operating in their postcode area and the prices they charge for picking-up different classes of stock.

 4) When members have a fallen animal they contact a registered collector of their choice.
 Collectors are required to collect all species for which they have provided prices, and may not refuse any reasonable request to collect stock.

-5) On picking-up the animal or animals, the collector is required to deliver a signed NFSCo CIC receipt to the member.
-As acceptance of the accuracy of the receipt the member should, if possible, countersign it.
-If this is not possible an unsigned copy must be left at the member's address.
+5) On picking-up the animal or animals, the collector is required to provide a NFSCo CIC receipt to the member.
 The member must notify the collector within 72 hours of collection if no receipt has been received.

 6) The member has 72 hours to dispute a receipt directly with the collector, after which, if it cannot be resolved, it should be referred to NFSCo CIC.

 7) Members will receive a monthly statement from NFSCo CIC summarising the categories and quantities of fallen stock collected.
 The statement will list the actual cost of collection and the charge to the member.
 An NFSCo CIC administration fee of £1.95 for members who receive statements by post or a reduced fee of £1.45 for those opting for email invoicing will be applied to the monthly statement – but only if a member uses the service in the same month.

 8) An annual compliance statement is issued once a year, which details all collections through the year.
 This enables a farmer to show any compliance inspector an up-to-date record of all fallen stock collections through NFSCo CIC over the past twelve months.
 There is a small administration fee to cover the report generation of the annual compliance statement, which costs £4.95 plus VAT.
 Members must contact NFSCo CIC, preferably by email, if they do not wish to receive the compliance statement.
 This will be invoiced on the 31st January annually.